The STIHL Jetsaw: “Kickbacks Would Be Fun…”

 It’s a one off jet turbine prototype saw we built a few years back as a side project (wasn’t really a Stihl project, we just happened to work there at the time).

-Here’s a video of the build process and of the saw in action at the Air Races (pics below).
+Here’s a video of the build process and the saw in action, where it was first shown at the Reno Air Races in 2015.

 The YouTube description states: